-Your choices for file converters are numerous, so this section aims to clarify which route is the best for you, depending on your particular needs.
-Options range from online file converters, to purpose-built virtual image printers, and all the way up to batch file converters, designed for enterprise level organizations.
+Your choice for file converters are numerous, so this section aims to clarify which route is the best for you, depending on your particular needs.
+Options range from purpose-built virtual image printers, all the way up to batch file converters, designed for enterprise level organizations.

 Virtual Image Printers:

 If you are working within an organization, you may find it beneficial to move to an actual piece of software for your file conversion needs.
 A good intermediary between unsecure online file converters and a full-scale all-in-one document converter is a virtual image printer.

 A virtual image printer is essentially a printer driver that you install on your computer.
 Once installed, an option will appear on the user’s usual Print menu dialogue.
 This makes it very user-friendly, offering extremely simple conversions from Word to PDF, Word to TIFF, and even to a variety of other formats (including JPEG, PNG and GIF).
 In PEERNET’s case, we offer:

 - PDF Image Printer: Converts files from other formats into high quality and small-sized PDF documents.
 Gives the user the ability to perform image adjustments to the outputted file, such as resizing, cropping, rotating, and more.

 - TIFF Image Printer: For users who require the ability to convert files to TIFF rather than PDF, our TIFF Image Printer is an outstanding option.
 It offers the same functionality as described just above, but is tailored to output files to the TIFF file format.